 I wanted to have some fun with my class because I feel so darn lucky to be their teacher!
-A minute to win it challenge seemed like the perfect activity.
-It's fun and encourages teamwork.
+So a St. Patrick’s Day minute to win it challenge seemed like the perfect activity.
+It’s fun and encourages teamwork.
 Mostly, I just like to hear them laugh.
 Warms my teacher heart!

 I started by splitting my class into six teams: